zer0def/aquarium/README.md

 ## Known issues

-- Kata Runtimes: while Firecracker and Cloud Hypervisor manifests exist, they might not work at this time
-- Kubedee: Kata not deployed into worker system containers
+- K3D: Kata doesn't work - sorry, use Kubedee
 - Kubedee: Registry proxy not deployed as an LXD container, making Docker a harder dependency than it genuinely needs to be
 - cluster-wide pod security policies are just awful
-- most likely inconsistent whitespace handling
+- most likely inconsistent whitespace handling, deal with it

 ## Legalese